integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 1. Expand **Visibility, project features, permissions**.
 1. Turn on the **Secrets Manager** toggle, and wait for the Secrets Manager to be provisioned.

-## Rolling back / Reverting an OpenBao upgrade
+## Rolling back OpenBao upgrades

-{{< alert type="warning" >}}
-OpenBao is not downwards compatible.
-Please backup your data before upgrading to allow downgrading your OpenBao deployment.
-{{< /alert >}}

-During an OpenBao upgrade there may be changes to the PostgreSQL data that are not backwards compatible, which can cause compatibility issues if the OpenBao version needs to be downgraded.
+During an OpenBao upgrade, there can be changes to the PostgreSQL data that are not backwards compatible, which can cause compatibility issues if the OpenBao upgrade must be rolled back.

 You should always [backup your database](#database-backup) before upgrading OpenBao.
-In case you need to revert, also restore the database backup matching the OpenBao version.
+If you need to roll back an OpenBao upgrade, also restore the database backup matching the OpenBao version.

 Check the [upstream documentation](https://openbao.org/docs/upgrading/) for more details.